 Patients who no longer have their own teeth often want fixed teeth again that feel like their own, look like their own, and provide the same comfort when chewing.

 In this article, we will discuss the concepts of All-on-4 and All-on-8.
-Both methods aim to provide a fixed restoration for the edentulous jaw, but they differ significantly in many respects.
+Both methods aim to provide a fixed restoration for an edentulous jaw, but they differ significantly in many ways.

 All-on-4 – Fixed denture

-All-on-4 is a dental concept for edentulous patients to anchor a fixed denture on four implants.
-Only titanium can be used as a material for dental implants.
-All-on-4 is not possible on ceramic implants.
+All-on-4 is a dental concept for edentulous patients in which a fixed denture is anchored on four implants.
+For this, only dental implants made of titanium can be used.
+All-on-4 is not possible with ceramic implants.

 Toothless patients receive four dental implants in each jaw.
 A horseshoe-shaped denture is firmly attached to the inserted implants with screws.
 The screw-retained prosthesis remains immovably anchored in the jaw and can only be removed by a dentist.

 - Low cost, as few implants are used